aparnanayakn/FSTRecommendation/README.md

 # FeatureSelectionTechniqueRecommendation
-This is an application of the Meta-learning ontology where feature selection technique is recommended for the given dataset.
+This is an application of the Meta-learning ontology where a feature selection technique is recommended for the given dataset.
 This repository contains all the resources needed to build a feature selection technique recommendation system.

 #### metaFeatureExtraction.ipynb